Ding (company)

-Ding is an international mobile recharge service, allowing users to send mobile top-up to friends and family in over 150 countries and across more than 500 global operators.
+Ding is an Irish mobile recharge service, allowing users to send mobile top-up to friends and family in over 150 countries and across more than 500 global operators.

 History

-The company was founded by Mark Roden on June 23, 2006.
+Ding was founded by Mark Roden on June 23, 2006.
 In October 2019 the company opened a new office in London.
 In 2016, Ding acquired French retail top-up company called Transfert Credit.

 In 2018 Ding released its DingConnect API, allowing businesses to integrate the Ding platform to sell or offer mobile top-up on their website or mobile app.
-In 2018, the company was listed by the Financial Times as one of Europe’s fastest growing companies.
+In 2018, the company was listed by the Financial Times as one of Europe's fastest growing companies.
 In January 2019, Ding agreed a partnership with Logista that will see it provide international top-up services at over 10,000 Spanish outlets.
-On May 19, 2019 Ding announced its partnership with LuLu Money to offer international mobile top-up to foreign workers living in the Asia Pacific region.
+On May 19, 2019, Ding announced its partnership with LuLu Money to offer international mobile top-up to foreign workers living in the Asia Pacific region.

+In 2021, Pollen Street Group acquired a majority stake in Ding.

 As of 2022, its users have sent over 500 million mobile top-ups online, on the Ding app and across 600,000 retail outlets worldwide.